 Q: We are working on a 45,000 square foot unoccupied tenant space in IL, to be turned over as a "cold dark shell" ready for tenant build-out.
 As part of the work, we are installing a new 230 square foot loading dock.
 Is the new loading dock required to be insulated?

-A: [C402.1.1, C402.5.6] The loading dock may qualify as a low-energy building (or portion thereof) (see C402.1.1), which would exempt it from needing to be insulated.
+The loading dock may qualify as a low-energy building (or portion thereof) (see C402.1.1), which would exempt it from needing to be insulated.
 The loading dock would need to be thermally separated from the remainder of the building unless the whole building qualifies as a low-energy building.
-This may impact future use or make build out more expensive if a future client desires heat.
+This may impact future use or make build-out more expensive if a future client desires heat.
 It would then no longer qualify as a low-energy building and require insulation.
-If the loading dock does not qualify as a low-energy building (or portion thereof), it is required to follow C402 of the 2015 IECC including C402.5.6 (Loading dock weatherseals).
+If the loading dock does not qualify as a low-energy building (or portion thereof), it is required to comply with C402 of the IECC including C402.5.8 (Loading dock weather seals).

 Q: Where do I find design conditions for my project?